UtahEFD/DEID/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
+## 📄 License

+This project is licensed under the MIT License – see the LICENSE file for details.
 # DEID Video Processing Pipeline

-This repository contains a MATLAB-based pipeline for processing `.avi` video files recorded by the Differential Emissivity Imaging Disdrometer (DEID) of hydrometeors and computing Snow Water Equivalent (SWE) using two approaches:
+This repository contains a MATLAB-based pipeline for processing `.avi` video files recorded by the Differential Emissivity Imaging Disdrometer (DEID).
+Using the DEID, we measure hydrometeor properties including density, area, and diameter, while collecting storm properties such as Snow Water Equivalence (SWE) and Precipitation Intensity (PI).
+We use two approaches:

 - Frame-by-frame (FBF) method
 - Particle-by-particle (PBP) method

+The FBF method analyzes `.avi` files frame-by-frame.
+For each frame, all hydrometeors are identified and quantified collectively.
+The PBP method tracks and quantifies individual hydrometeors across all frames where they are present.
+The FBF method provides the most accurate SWE measurements, while the PBP method provides accurate particle density measurements.

 The code is designed to process multiple video files efficiently using parallel computing (`parfor`).